erich666/NormalTextureProcessor/README.md

 ![Sample conversion](readme_sample.png "Sample conversion")

 A considerable percentage of normals textures out there have badly computed Z (and sometimes X and Y) values.
-In practice I recommend always deriving Z from X and Y in your shaders.
+In practice you could always derive Z from X and Y in your shaders.
 However, that can have a (usually small) performance hit.
 Also, files for glTF and USD files, among others, expect that the XYZ values are valid.
+Give the model to someone else and their viewer may not fix the Z values and then give a different result.
 So, if you want to store XYZ triplets with proper Z values, use this program to analyze and clean up your normals textures.

 ### How Normals Go Bad

 First and foremost, it's hard for us humans to see when a normals textures _is_ bad.
 There's a certain color to the textures, but unless they're wildly wrong, it's not easy to notice that the Z values are incorrect.
 Because they're hard to detect, normals can go bad and not be noticed.
-That's why I wrote this program, because I kept running into bad normals that the creators didn't realize were wrong.
+That's why I wrote this program, because I kept running into incorrect normals that the creators didn't realize were wrong.

 There are plenty of ways that the XYZ values for a normals texture can go bad.
 The tool producing the normals texture, typically converting from a grayscale heightfield, can be faulty.
 As much as I like [Normalmap Online](https://cpetry.github.io/NormalMap-Online/), [github](https://github.com/cpetry/NormalMap-Online), I know it produces imprecise normals textures.
 I hope to examine and evaluate other programs as I go, which is why I provide copious algorithm notes below - there's a right way to convert from XYZ to RGB.
 I have also seen evidence that along the fringes of cutout objects the normals will be off; I'm not sure why.